Modified affine Hecke algebras and quiver Hecke algebras of type $A$: Abstract

 \section{Abstract}

-We introduce some modified forms for the degenerate and non-degenerate affine Hecke algebras of type $A$ such that their finite dimensional module categories are equivalent to the finite dimensional modules categories over the original affine Hecke algebras.
+We introduce some modified forms for the degenerate and non-degenerate affine Hecke algebras of type $A$.
 These are certain subalgebras living inside the inverse limit of cyclotomic Hecke algebras.
-Many classical results (including faithful polynomial representations, standard bases and description of the centers) for the original affine Hecke algebras are generalized to these modified affine Hecke algebras.
-We construct some explicit algebra isomorphisms between some generalized Ore localizations of the modified affine Hecke algebras and of the quiver Hecke algebras of type $A$, which generalize Brundan--Kleshchev's isomorphisms between the cyclotomic Hecke algebras and the cyclotomic quiver Hecke algebras of type $A$.
-As applications, we give a categorical equivalence for quiver Hecke algebras, a simplicity result for the convolution products of simple modules and prove a conjecture for the center of cyclotomic quiver Hecke algebras in the cases of linear quivers and of some special cyclic quivers.
+We construct faithful representations and standard bases for these algebras and give some explicit description of their centers.
+We show that there are algebra isomorphisms between some generalized Ore localizations of these modified affine Hecke algebras and of the quiver Hecke algebras of type $A$.
+As an application, we show that the center conjecture for the cyclotomic quiver Hecke algebra of type $A$ holds if and only if the center conjecture for the cyclotomic Hecke algebra of type $A$ holds.